eleschrott/Fan-Control/README.md

 constexpr auto FAN_HIGH     = 255; // Maximum for controlled high speed
 ```
 To operate the µController with 8MHz some fuses must be set.
 For the Arduino IDE, this is described in the file [How2SetCPUFuses.txt](/Arduino/FanControl/How2SetCPUFuses.txt).

+ISP is used to program the microcontroller.
+It is also possible to flash the µcontroller before soldering and omit the pin headers for ISP.
+For adjustments to the program it is recommended to mount the 6pin header.